 The user issuing this command must be authorized for configuration commands.

-Issue the DEFGROUP command to define a group of users to which rules and event monitors can apply.
-This command adds users to a group.
+Issue the DEFGROUP command to define a group of members or users to which rules, schedules, and monitors can apply.
+This command adds members or users, but not both, to a group.